-Briana Givens, Liku Madoshi, Monique Larmond 2016-2017 Managing Board of the Thomas Jefferson Law Review The Ruth Bader Ginsburg Lecture and the annual Women and the Law Conference are only two aspects of the important role of women at Thomas Jefferson School of Law.
-At Thomas Jefferson, faculty, administration, staff, and students work together to create a unique learning atmosphere in which women are given the opportunity to excel.
+The Ruth Bader Ginsburg Lecture and the Women and the Law Conference are only two aspects of the important role of women at Thomas Jefferson School of Law.
+Faculty, administration, staff, and students work together to create a unique learning atmosphere in which women are given the opportunity to excel.
 Empirical research demonstrates that female students at many other law schools may not perform as well as male students who entered law school with comparable academic credentials.
 The same is not true of women who choose to attend Thomas Jefferson.
 In recent years, approximately half of our student population has been female.
-Nine of the last ten valedictorians were women, and in the last three graduating classes, more than eighty percent of the summa cum laude graduates were women.
+In 2023, 65% of students identify as female, and 74% of that group identify as women of color.
+Twelve of the last thirteen valedictorians were women.
 Female law students also are chosen for positions of honor by their peers.
-Women always have a significant presence on the managing board of the Thomas Jefferson Law Review.
-In 2016-2017, the Managing Editors of the Law Review were all African-American women and four of the five most recent Editors-in-Chief have been women.
+Women currently lead over half of the student organizations.
+Women have always had a significant presence on the managing board of the Thomas Jefferson Law Review.
+In fact, the Managing Editors of the 2016-2017 Law Review were Briana Givens, Liku Madoshi, Monique Larmond 2016-2017 Managing Board of the Thomas Jefferson Law Review all African-American women.
+Many of the recent Editors-in-Chief have been women.
+Female graduates excel in leadership roles, including two recently serving as President of the San Diego County Bar Association.
 Women also play a significant role in the administration of the law school.
-The Interim Dean, the Interim President/ General Counsel, and the Vice President/CFO are all women.
-Finally, a significant number of the Thomas Jefferson faculty members include gender as a special focus of their research and teaching.
-Their scholarship includes articles and books on workplace sex discrimination; women and human rights law; gay, lesbian, transgender and other sexual identity issues; women migrants; sexual privacy issues; women's treatment by the medical profession; assisted reproductive technologies; sex slavery and trafficking; the intersection of gender, race and intellectual property; and women's rights and cultural groups.
-ORGANIZERS AND SUPPORTERS OF THE ANNUAL WOMEN AND THE LAW CONFERENCE
+The Dean, the President/General Counsel, and the Vice President/CFO are all women.
+Finally, scholarship of faculty and faculty emeritus includes articles and books on women and human rights law; gay, lesbian, transgender and other sexual identity issues; women migrants; sexual privacy issues; women's treatment by the medical profession; assisted reproductive technologies; sex slavery and trafficking; the intersection of gender, race and intellectual property; and women's rights and cultural groups.